isc-projects/bind9/doc/dev/dev.md

 maximum size limit, and do not do version control.

-Syslog destinations are associated with the standard syslog facilities available on your system: generally `syslogd` on UNIX and Linux systems and the Application log in the Event Viewer on Windows systems.
+Syslog destinations are associated with the standard syslog facilities available on your system: generally `syslogd` on UNIX and Linux systems.
 They too have no maximum size limit and do no version control.

 Since null channels go nowhere, no additional destination specification is necessary.